nataliegarate/alternate_portfolio/README.md

 # Portfolio

 This is a portfolio website that displays my skills and projetcs.
-Although I already have a main portfolio website, I had fun creating an alternate one with different styling.
+Although I already have a main portfolio website, I had fun creating an alternate one with different styling and different component structure.

 ## Available Scripts